-The university is composed of different campuses and university centers located in the main cities of the Valparaíso region (Valparaíso, also known as Valpo, and Viña del Mar, or just Viña).
+The university has multiple campuses and university centers in the main cities of the Valparaíso region (Valparaíso, also known as Valpo, and Viña del Mar, or just Viña).
 The region combines beautiful weather, wonderful beaches, and the splendid Cordillera de Los Andes.
 With a population of more than one million, the region has a multicultural flavor.
 The city of Valparaíso is the cultural and legislative capital, and the main commercial harbor, of Chile.
-Seventy miles from Santiago, the capital city of Chile, Valparaíso fascinates visitors with its history, geography, and architecture.
+Seventy miles from Santiago, the capital, Valparaíso fascinates visitors with its history, geography, and architecture.